chinma-yyy/Google-drive-api/README.md

 2. After enabling the API in API and Services , create your credentials with callback url and all the scopes you may need for your project.
 3. Google will provide you Client ID and Client Secret for Oauth and API key for public APIs.
 4. Now using the `googleapis` npm library we can create an Oauth client and by setting the refresh token we will make it a client for which we generated the access and refresh token.
-5. Google does not need `accessToken` to validate a user but the refrsh token and idk why?
+5. Google does not need `accessToken` to validate a user but the refresh token and idk why?
 6. Now you can also get the `accessToken` by the `getAccessToken()` method on the client.
 7. Your client is now generated do the further task as you need.